web-dave/webdave.de/src/assets/posts/angular-elements.md

     Creates a custom element class based on an Angular component.(doku)

-But we want to use the AppComponent standalone.
-So we have to remove it from AppModule.bootstrap Array.
-We also have to define it as a entryComponent.
+But we want to use the `AppComponent` as a standalone component.
+So we have to remove it from `AppModule.bootstrap` Array.
+We also have to define it as a `entryComponent`.
 Normally we tell Angular which Component is our root Component.
 We don't have such a root Component (no bootstrap array).
-So we need to tell Angular to use the AppModule for bootstrapping, for this we use the ngDoBootstrap method.
+So we need to tell Angular to use the `AppModule` for bootstrapping, for this we use the `ngDoBootstrap` method.

 ```typescript
 import { NgModule, Injector, DoBootstrap } from '@angular/core';